pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-80/index.md

     - 2 to delete

 Do you want to perform this destroy? yes
-Destroying (meagan-gh-p2d/dev)
+Destroying (demo/dev)
 ```

 👉  Learn more in the [Add --remove as an option for `pulumi destroy` GitHub issue](https://github.com/pulumi/pulumi/issues/10484).

 ### Add Output.format to the Python SDK

-We added Output.format to the Python SDK.
-TODO: buff out somehow.
+We added Output.format to the Python SDK to match helper methods in our other SDKs.
+Most languages have a standard way to format a string (`String.Format` in C#, `fmt.Sprintf` in Go, etc) but you can't use those functions with our `Output` values, therefore, we have a format method that similar to the languages normal format method, but with support for outputs.
+We have added `Output.format` in Python which matches the [standard Python `str.format` method](https://docs.python.org/3/library/stdtypes.html#str.format).
+Similar to how we have `interpolate` in TypeScript, and `Output.Format` in C#.

-👉  Learn more in the [Add Output.format to python SDK ](https://github.com/pulumi/pulumi/pull/10919).
+👉  Learn more in the [Add Output.format to python SDK pull request](https://github.com/pulumi/pulumi/pull/10919).

 ### Cloning Pulumi templates from Azure DevOps